 When will this change take place?

 We will be updating the various plans, recipes, and other content on Beachbody On Demand and the Beachbody Blog over the next few months.
-Please be assured that the two systems of treat and beverage measure are interchangeable, so if you are working from a revised program guide but want to enjoy a recipe that measures containers using the old system, it won’t impact your diet negatively.
+Please be assured that the two systems of treat and beverage measurements are interchangeable, so if you are working from a revised program guide but want to enjoy a recipe that measures containers using the old system, it won’t impact your diet negatively.

 Where can I ask additional specific container and portion questions?